Joseph Browning Paintings Header

 Wednesday 3/7/1990 - Private Collection

-Painting No. 039 is in part a testament to me being thankful for being alive.
+Painting 039 is in part a testament to me being thankful for being alive.
 When the Loma Prieta Earthquake happened at 5:04 p.m.
-Tuesday October 17, 1989, I was finishing my work day in Oakland, CA and heading back to San Francisco via the old raised double-deck Cypress Freeway structure on the lower deck.
-At one point just after driving onto the lower deck it felt like I had suddenly lost suspension in my little Honda Civic and somehow all my tires went flat simultaneously.
+Tuesday October 17, 1989, I was finishing my work day in Oakland, CA and heading back to San Francisco using the old raised double-deck Cypress Freeway structure via the lower deck.
+At one point just after driving onto the lower deck it felt like I had suddenly lost suspension in my little Honda Civic or that somehow all my tires went flat simultaneously.
 I had never felt anything like that before, obviously, and had no idea yet that it was caused by a major earthquake because I was in a moving car on a raised section of freeway.
-As I continued along at a much slower speed, I approached where the upper deck curved over and essentially joined the lower deck to then become the double-deck structure that led to the Bay Bridge.
-At this juncture I saw ahead of me that the section of upper deck freeway was laying on top of the lower deck, quite flat like two concrete pancakes.
+As I and the light traffic around me continued along at a much slower speed, I approached where the upper deck curved over and essentially joined the lower deck to then become the double-deck structure that led to the Bay Bridge.
+At this juncture I saw ahead of me that one of the sections of upper deck freeway was laying on top of the lower deck, quite flat like two concrete pancakes.

-There was a big World Series baseball game in San Francisco starting around that same time, with the SF Giants team playing against the Oakland A's, so everyone had left work to either go to the game or to go home to watch the game.
+There was a big World Series baseball game at San Francisco's Candlestick Park Stadium starting around that same time, with the SF Giants team playing against the Oakland A's, so everyone had left work to either go to the game or to go home to watch the game.
 This was evidenced by the complete lack of commute traffic around me as I approached this massive impass ahead of me.
 Since the upper deck was laying so flat on top of the lower deck, my brain assumed that there were no cars underneath it.
 I later learned that indeed there were cars crushed underneath.
-I would also later learn about how the brain protects us in times of extraordinary events as a survival mechanism by limiting the amount of traumatic information in order to keep the us calm and better able to make rational decisions.
+I would also later learn about how our brains protect us in times of extraordinary traumatic events as a survival mechanism by limiting the amount of traumatic information in order to keep the us calm and better able to make rational decisions.

-This story goes on, but suffice it to say I was about 5 minutes away from an unexpected and sudden death.
-Had I left to travel home a few minutes earlier...
-And from this extratordinary event I learned quite clearly and quickly of the fragility of life.
+This story goes on, but suffice it to say I survived an unexpected and sudden death by not getting on the lower deck freeway five minutes earlier than I had.
+And from this extratordinary event I learned quite clearly and quickly of the fragility of life and of how quickly it can all end.
 I also learned quite profoundly about the power of gratitude and how being gracious would serve me in so many different ways going forward.

 Joseph Browning Loma Prieta Cypress Freeway Collapse